luiswirth/bsc-thesis/src/matter/mesh.typ

 its highest-dimensional cells ($n$-simplices).
 The `from_cells` constructor then systematically builds the skeletons for all lower dimensions ($k=0, ..., n-1$) by generating all subsequence simplices of the input cells.
-During this process, it also strores the cocells of each simplex.
+During this process, it also stores the cocells of each simplex.

 However, the input `cells` skeleton itself might implicitly define a non-manifold topology.
 A common example in 2D is when three or more triangles